-Terms of Service layout the rules for using a website and those rules aren’t always in your favor.
+Terms of Service lay out the rules for using a website and those rules aren’t always in your favor.
 Maybe, instead, you should be asking yourself if you still want to maintain the exclusive rights to your art?
 That may sound severe but it is something people need to consider, especially for sites like Flickr, Facebook, or SoundCloud where artists may be uploading their visual work or musical compositions.
 Yet there are so many sites with so many different terms; how can we make sense of it all?

 Sites need a TOS.
 They must protect themselves, as does any party entering into a contractual agreement although sometimes they are broader than necessary.
 But look at it from the point of view of the legal team writing them; they want to provide their client with the greatest protection possible, considering every contingency they can imagine.
 The breadth and depth of the terms will depend on the size of the user base and how many different services are provided.
 So, the TOS for large sites, like Twitter, Facebook, YouTube, and Flickr are extensive and often end up looking like an unnecessary rights grab

 Let’s look at Facebook for an example.
-Imagine Facebook creates a poster which will be distributed in every major city.
-The poster art is a collage of Facebook profile screens, each poster containing only profiles form people living in that city.
+Imagine Facebook creates a poster that will be distributed in every major city.
+The poster art is a collage of Facebook profile screens, each poster containing only profiles from people living in that city.
 Facebook does not want to obtain permission from every person on that artwork, especially since it may contain copyrighted materials.
 Having surmised that this kind of marketing was possible, the attorneys writing the TOS added in broad copyright and licensing language, including the right to use the material without specific permission as well as a perpetual license for that material just in case years later, they can re-use the same image even if the users have deactivated their accounts.

 Facebook probably has no intention of exercising those broad powers, and if they did, it would likely be limited to reuse, but they could likely use the images in ways that might be harmful to the reputation of the artist and affect the value of the artistic work.
 But Facebook also knows that a broad TOS will not result in the loss of many users.
 While the user might find the TOS unacceptable, they will likely still use the service and probably never read the TOS in the first place, so don’t understand the risk.